mstksg/inCode/copy/entries/typed-sm-lc-1.md

 This kind of works if you remember to thread everything through `Maybe` (or `Either`) or what have you.
 But this is not ideal.
 You should be able to know, at compile-time, that your `Expr` is valid.
 After all, you want to be able to create one "valid" `Expr`, and run it at every context.
-It's utterly useless to you if every single time you used an `Expr`, you had to manually handle the `Nothing` case.
+It's useless to you if every single time you used an `Expr`, you had to manually handle the `Nothing` case.
 Your diagram generator, your Haskell runner, your code generator, will always be in `Either` even though you know your `Expr` is valid, via tests or something.

 This is maybe 10% fancy.
 We used `Maybe`/`Either` to prevent runtime exceptions, but didn't actually get rid of any runtime _errors_.